Japan: Former prime minister (1996-98) Ryutaro Hashimoto dies.

 Ecuador: Armando Rodas is sworn in as economy and finance minister.

 Monaco: Henri Fissore is named foreign minister, effective August 1.

 The Netherlands: Prime Minister Jan Peter Balkenende forms a new cabinet without the D66 party; key portfolios are unchanged.

 Poland: The resignation of Prime Minister Kazimierz Marcinkiewicz is announced.
 He is to be replaced by Jaroslaw Kaczynski.
 Kaczynski is officially appointed by his brother, President Lech Kaczynski, on July 10 and is sworn in on July 14; Stanislaw Kluza becomes finance minister.

-East Timor: President Xanana Gusmão names José Ramos-Horta as prime minister.
+Timor-Leste: President Xanana Gusmão names José Ramos-Horta as prime minister.
 He is sworn in on July 10.
 On July 14 he unveils his cabinet, including José Luís Guterres as foreign minister; Ramos-Horta retains the defense portfolio.